gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-### Changed return type for `EclipseProject.getJavaSourceSettings()`

-In Gradle 2.10, this method returned an empty Eclipse-specific subtype of `JavaSourceSettings`: `EclipseJavaSourceSettings`.
-This method now returns the core base type instead.

-The interface `EclipseJavaSourceSettings` has been removed.

 ### Non-stop cycle when using continuous build

 When started in continuous build, Gradle will begin watching changes to task inputs just before a task executes.
 If a task modifies its own inputs, this can lead to a build cycle where each build triggers another build.